NCEAS/metacat/helm/README.md

 > application (Metacat or PostgreSQL) and re-deploy.
 >
 > **Warning**: Setting a password will be ignored on new installations in cases when a previous
-> PosgreSQL release was deleted through the helm command.
+> PostgreSQL release was deleted through the helm command.
 In that case, the old PVC will have an
 > old password, and setting it through helm won't take effect.
 Deleting persistent volumes (PVs)
 > will solve the issue.
 Refer to [issue 2061](https://github.com/bitnami/charts/issues/2061) for
 > more details